Revere Ware: Proper measuring of Revere Ware utensils and lids

 How to properly measure Revere Ware diameters: Pot and pan diameters are measured from the interior of the walls.
 Measurements taken from the exterior of the walls often include the extra material of the rolled lip, giving the illusion of an additional quarter inch of width.
 As an example, re-sellers and collectors of vintage Revere Ware may measure a utensil as being 9.25" or 9 1/4", when in fact the pot should properly be measured 9".
 Skillets may also be improperly measured, as the cooking surface is slightly smaller than the marked or measured size.
 The marked skillet dimensions refer to interior circumference at the top most part of the flared walls, as the pans are designed to use a lid that coincides with this diameter.
 Lid Diameters can also lend to confusion, as the correct stainless steel lids of vintage (pre-Corning) Revere Ware have belled lips.
 These belled lips facilitate the oft-advertised Vapor Seal, a method of locking in moisture, which some believe retain nutrients.
-Re-sellers and collectors, when measuring the inner circumference of the bell flange, often measure the lids an eighth to a quarter of an inch narrower than proper size, or conversely, measure the outside of the bell flair, adding an additional 1/4" to 3/8" of an inch of diameter.
+Re-sellers and collectors, when measuring the inner circumference of the bell flange, often measure the lids an eighth to a quarter of an inch narrower than proper size, or conversely, measure the outside of the bell flare, adding an additional 1/4" to 3/8" of an inch of diameter.
 A good rule of thumb is knowing all lids and utensils are designed to be measured at whole-inch increments, with the exception of 5.5" sauce pans and lids.

 Identifying early-era pieces

-Revere Ware is considered a highly collectible brand of cookware, much like certain cast iron cookware brands.
+Revere Ware is considered a collectible brand of cookware, much like certain cast iron cookware brands.
 Like all collectibles, some pieces have become more desirable than others.
-There have been many different lines and subtle changes incurred since 1939, yet most utensils retain a particularly universal look.
-Because of this, it can be tricky to identify specific years of pieces, especially within the 1400 line.
-Thankfully, there are easy ways to identify the most desirable periods.
+There have been many different lines and changes since 1939, yet most utensils retain a universal look.
+It can be tricky to identify specific years of pieces, especially within the 1400 line.
+There are two common methods to identify the most desirable periods.